← Back to Writing

 That charge is a side effect.
 It escaped.
 And your framework has no opinion about it, because frameworks manage execution flow, not effect semantics.

-You already know this.
-You've already solved it — or more accurately, you've already patched around it.
+You already know this and solved it — or more accurately, you've already patched around it.

 The code you're writing today